ga4gh/refget/docs/specification.md

 #### Step 3: Digest each canonicalized attribute value using the GA4GH digest algorithm.

-The GA4GH digest algorithm, `sha512t24u`, was created as part of the [Variation Representation Specification standard](https://vrs.ga4gh.org/en/stable/impl-guide/computed_identifiers.html).
-This procedure is described as ([Hart _et al_.
-2020](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0239883)):

-- performing a SHA-512 digest on a binary blob of data
-- truncate the resulting digest to 24 bytes
-- encodes the 24 bytes using `base64url` ([RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648#section-5)) resulting in a 32 character string
+Apply the GA4GH digest algorithm to each attribute value.
+The GA4GH digest algorithm is described in detail in *Footnote F5*.
 This converts the value of each attribute in the seqcol into a digest string.
 Applying this to each value will produce a structure that looks like this:

 ```json
 {